kHarshit/kHarshit.github.io/_posts/2024-06-07-matrix-multiplication-cuda.md

 }
 {% endhighlight %}

 We create a 16x16 thread block (256 threads with 16 each in x and y-direction).
-We define `(B.width/16, A.height/16)` blocks per grid.
+We define `(B.width/BLOCK_SIZE, A.height/BLOCK_SIZE)` blocks per grid.
 Extra operations below is to take care of the last tile if size isn't perfectly divisible.

 {% highlight cpp %}
+#define BLOCK_SIZE 16
-dim3 threadsPerBlock(16, 16);
+dim3 threadsPerBlock(BLOCK_SIZE, BLOCK_SIZE);
 dim3 blocksPerGrid((B.width + threadsPerBlock.x - 1) / threadsPerBlock.x,
                 (A.height + threadsPerBlock.y - 1) / threadsPerBlock.y);
 runKernel(matMulNaiveKernel, A, B, C, blocksPerGrid, threadsPerBlock);